hhsieh/metapopulation/README.md

 #metapopulation

-A demonstration of Richard Levin's metapopulation model.
+A demonstration of Richard Levins' metapopulation model (1969).